jeanbarbier/jeanbarbier/index.md

 # Hello

 I'm Jean Barbier, a researcher in Physics and Mathematics at the [International Center for Theoretical Physics](https://www.ictp.it/).
 My research interests are centered around _information processing systems_ such as appearing in machine learning, communications, signal processing and computer sciences.
 I often study these systems and associated algorithms using Statistical Physics --the language of _phase transitions_-- but also its close related cousin Information Theory.
 I try to precisely quantify what are the optimal performance one can aim for when processing (big) data, as well as how close optamility one can operate when using _efficient_ algorithms.
+To know

 You can check a **short CV [here](./docs/cv.pdf)**.